gregor-ameu/racunalnistvo-v-oblaku/gregorz/upload-from-ec2-to-s3.md

+# AWS Services demo

+This is a simple Python Flask webapp that uploads file to S3.
+We also provide AWS Lambda function that logs file's name to AWS CloudWatch.

+## Web application

 On your EC2 instance:
 1. Stop apache, from now on, we will be serving pages with flask: `sudo systemctl status apache2`
 2. Install flask: `sudo apt install python3-flask`